Click here to listen to a reading of this blog:

 - Raised blood pressure

-These are PHYSICAL symptoms, and not caused by something mental, but something physical.
-They are signs that a patient isn’t adequately treated on their thyroid meds and this needs investigating.
+These are physical symptoms, and not caused by something mental, but something physically imbalanced.
+They could well be a sign that the thyroid patient isn’t optimally treated on their thyroid medication and this should be investigated.
+After all, if the physical imbalance is addressed, the need for further medications can be avoided.

-When I raised these very concerns, I had two separate GPs tell me that it was all in my head and that I needed “to let go”.
-I was distraught.
+When I raised these very concerns, I had two separate GPs tell me that it was all in my head and that I needed “to let go”, which wasn’t useful at all!

 We know our own bodies, and we know when something isn’t right.

-The link between depression and thyroid problems is that it involves T3, one of the hormones a healthy thyroid should be producing.
-Unfortunately, 99% of the time doctors in the UK will only prescribe T4-only meds (like Levothyroxine) for our underactive thyroids/hypothyroidism, so we’re relying on our bodies to convert some of that in to the T3 we also need, and well.. our thyroids are already rubbish at their job, so why are we relying on them doing a good job at that?!
+The link between depression and hypothyroidism involves T3, the active thyroid hormone and one of the hormones a healthy thyroid produces.
+Unfortunately, most of the time doctors in the UK especially will only prescribe T4-only meds (such as Levothyroxine) for hypothyroidism, so we’re relying on our bodies to convert some of that T4 in to the T3 we also need, and well… it doesn’t always work so smoothly.

-Having low Free T3 is a likely cause for depression, mood swings, anxiety etc. when on t4-only medicine, as once this is treated with direct T3, it often improves greatly.
+Having low Free T3 is a possible cause for depression, mood swings, anxiety etc. when on t4-only medicine, as once this is treated with direct T3 or conversion of T4 to T3 is otherwise improved, mental health often improves greatly.
 This was certainly true for me.
-When I switched from T4-only Levothyroxine to NDT, which contains direct T3, my anxiety, depression and over-emotional tendencies lifted quickly.
+When I switched from T4-only Levothyroxine to NDT, which contains direct T3, my anxiety, depression and over-emotional tendencies improved quickly.

 T3 interacts with brain receptors and makes the brain more sensitive to chemicals such as Serotonin and Norepinephrine, which affects your alertness, memory, mood and emotion.